KALI-THE-HACKER/stone-paper-scissor-GUI/README.md

 <p align="center"><img src="https://s3.imgcdn.dev/kWFUV.png" /></p>
 <h1> </h1>

-__Dependencies :__
+## Dependencies :
 * _tkinter_ - To install tkinter in linux, use the following command in the terminal ```apt install python3-tk```.
 (Use the specified command if you are using any debian based linux distro, otherwise install the specified _python3-tk_ package using your respective package manager).
 Or, else to remove all the confusion, just run the setup.sh script ```bash setup.sh```.
 Also python3 package is ofcourse needed to be installed on your computer system.

-__Usage :__
+## Usage
 * To launch the script, run the simple command on the terminal ```python3 main.py```.

-### About the author
+## About the author

-The project is created by [Lucky Verm](https://github.com/luckyverma-sudo/), on May 13, 2021.
+The project is created by [Lucky Verma](https://github.com/luckyverma-sudo/), on May 13, 2021.
 The project is created for learning purposes.
 It is open to contribute into this project, and make it even more better in terms of newer features or better form of user experience.

-__Contributors :__
+## Contributors :
 * Lucky Verma (github:https://github.com/luckyverma-sudo/, email:luckyv0545746@gmail.com)
 * Rishav Das (github:https://github.com/rdofficial/, email:rdofficial192@gmail.com)